cyberwani/wordpress-theme-boilerplate-1/README.md

 You may also follow this short todo list to change the package meta information:
 1. Update `composer.json`, `package.js` and `bower.json` with your details
 2. Maybe change the license
-3. Remove or edit the default `index.html` file
-4. Extend or remove the `humans.txt`
+3. Extend or remove the `humans.txt`
-5. Update the coding standard in `.editorconfig`, `.eslintrc` and `.sass-lint.yml` to your needs
+4. Update the coding standard in `.editorconfig`, `.eslintrc` and `.sass-lint.yml` to your needs
-6. Remove the `CHANGELOG`
+5. Remove the `CHANGELOG`
-7. Remove/Clear this readme file
+6. Remove/Clear this readme file

 ### Development
 When you are coding just run